Ph.D., University of Maryland, 1981

 M.A., University of Maryland, 1977

-Prof. Buechler’s current research is in the application of statistics to medicine, more specifically, the personalized medicine enabled by the evolving technology for assessing the genetic state of a patient’s disease.
+Prof. Buechler’s research is in the application of statistics to medicine, more specifically, the personalized medicine enabled by the evolving technology for assessing the genetic state of a patient’s disease.
 Recently, he developed an algorithm for determining the likelihood for relapse for breast cancer patients based on a measurement of the expression levels of four genes in the initial biopsied tumor.
 Patients identified by this test as having a good prognosis can safely forego chemotherapy.

 Phone: (574) 631-3483